 4.5 Prepay Program.
 A Prepay Program is available to residential Members desiring to pay for energy consumption in advance.
 In order to participate in the Prepay Program, all amounts owed to the Cooperative must be paid in full, including unbilled usage, and the Member must sign the Prepay Program Agreement and agree to the terms and conditions set forth therein.
 Members will not receive a monthly billing statement and are fully responsible to ensure the prepay account has a sufficient balance to cover electrical usage.

 4.6 Hardship Exemption.
 When a Member certifies in writing to the Cooperative that a payment cannot be made by the ordinary due date for reasons of hardship (including, but not limited to medical reasons), the Cooperative, at its discretion, may allow the Member an additional 15 days to pay or make payment pursuant to an installment payment schedule.
 The Cooperative's discretion is vested with the General Manager or his or her designee subject to review and modification by the Board of Directors.

 5.1 Delinquent Notice.
 If payment is not received by the Due Date, the Cooperative will mail a Delinquent Notice the following business day by regular mail to the address shown for the Member on the books of the Cooperative and the account will be assessed a Delinquent Notice Fee.
 Payments received at designated pay stations on or before the Due Date will not be subject to a Delinquent Notice Fee.

 5.2 Telephone Reminder Call.
 The Cooperative may provide a courtesy call notification after the Delinquent Notice is mailed.

 5.3 Disconnection With Notice.
-Provided that notice as provided in 5.1 is given to the Member by the Cooperative, the Cooperative may terminate and disconnect service for the following reasons:
+Provided that notice is given to the Member by the Cooperative, the Cooperative may terminate and disconnect service for the following reasons: